goodarzilab/mach-1/README.md

-# LoRNA-SH
+# Mach-1

-LoRNA-SH is a long-context RNA foundation model for predicting transcriptome architecture.
+Mach-1 is a long-context RNA foundation model for predicting transcriptome architecture.
 This repository contains the training pipeline and model weights.

 ## Repository Structure